 Where We Stand:

-Various organizations, including the American College of Cardiology, the American Heart Association, the American Society of Clinical Oncology, the European Society for Medical Oncology, the Institute for Clinical and Economic Review, Memorial Sloan Kettering Cancer Center, and the National Comprehensive Cancer Network, have developed conceptual frameworks intended to help evaluate the value of pharmaceuticals and other health technologies in patient care.
-While the methodologies and measurement outputs vary among the existing frameworks, they all generally focus on four broad principles: selecting health outcomes of interest (e.g., efficacy or safety); identifying a relevant evidence base to identify the impact of treatment on each outcome of interest; aggregating the outcomes into a single measure of health benefit; and calculating the cost of care and comparing it to health benefit.1 Value frameworks represent tools which may be used to measure the value of medications and other health technologies to determine potential impacts on the healthcare system.
+Various organizations in the United States and globally have developed value frameworks specific to a certain purpose.
+For example, the Institute for Clinical and Economic Review (ICER) evaluates the cost and clinical effectiveness of medications and treatments from a health care decision-maker perspective.
+The American Society of Clinical Oncology (ASCO) Value Framework aids in treatment decision-making in oncology.
+While the methodologies and measurement outputs vary among the existing Frameworks, they all generally focus on four broad principles: selecting health outcomes of interest (e.g., efficacy or safety); identifying a relevant evidence base to identify the impact of treatment on each outcome of interest; aggregating the outcomes into a single measure of health benefit; and calculating the cost of care and comparing it to health benefit.
+Value frameworks represent tools which may be used to measure the value of medications and other health technologies to determine potential impacts on the healthcare system.

-AMCP’s Format for Formulary Submissions (Format) is one resource that provides a well-established, evidence-based framework approach to facilitate discussions on therapeutic appropriateness and value between manufacturers and health care decision makers.
-The Format, first disseminated in 2000 and now in version 4.0 released in 20162, provides useful guidance on relevant evidence to consider in supporting value framework development.
+AMCP’s Format for Formulary Submissions (Format) is one resource that provides a well-established, evidence-based framework approach to facilitate discussions on therapeutic appropriateness and value between manufacturers and health care decision-makers.
+The Format, first disseminated in 2000 and now in version 4.1 released in 2020, provides useful guidance on relevant evidence to consider in Value Framework development and use.
 The Format is comprehensive and flexible, permitting an evidence-driven exchange of information between producers and payers.
-AMCP supports its use by health care decision makers.
+AMCP supports its use by health care decision-makers.

 AMCP believes that value frameworks should follow these principles:

-- Value frameworks should provide interpretable outputs that allow health care decisions makers and health care providers to conduct assessments of medications and health technologies in order to make value-based policy and treatment decisions for patients.
+- Value frameworks should provide interpretable outputs that allow health care decision-makers and health care providers to conduct assessments of medications and health technologies in order to make value-based policy and treatment decisions for patients.

 - Value frameworks intended for patient audiences should provide sufficient information in formats that can be understood by patients.